The Stanley Classic Legendary Vacuum Thermos Bottle Review

 If there is one downside to the Stanley Classic Legendary bottles, it is the handle, which is prone to rattling in the car and feels cheap.
 The smaller bottles don’t come with a handle, which eliminates the problem of rattling, but it makes it difficult to carry the thermos for longer distances.

 But the thermos bottle is tough as nails, so you don’t have to worry even if you drop it.
 It is even top-rack dishwasher-safe, which makes cleaning it a breeze.

 The Stanley Classic Legendary line performs extremely well and is very reasonably priced.
 On top of that, Stanley backs up their products with a lifetime warranty.
 It means if your insulated bottle doesn’t perform as well as you expected, they will send you a free replacement!

 Do Not Buy The Stanley Classic Legendary If…

-You want tons of color options – The Stanley can be had in any color you want, as long as its green, black, or blue.
-If you want more color options, check out the Hydro Wide Mouth Coffee Flask.
+You want tons of colour options – The Stanley can be had in any colour you want, as long as it’s green, black, or blue.
+If you want more colour options, check out the Hydro Wide Mouth Coffee Flask.

 You want one-handed drinking – The Stanley requires two hands to drink, and ideally, a surface to set things down.
 If you want to be able to drink on the go, then the EcoVessel Perk may be a better choice.
-They may not have the durability of a Stanley vacuum bottle, but they do make a 2-quart “growler” if you prefer large capacity bottles.
+They may not have the durability of a Stanley vacuum bottle, but they do make a 2-quart/1.9-litre “growler” if you prefer large-capacity bottles.
 We really liked this coffee thermos when we reviewed it.

 The Verdict On The Stanley Classic Legendary Bottle